MFava91/SmarTo/readme.md

 <img src="doc/SmarTo_diagram.png"  width="524px" height="800px">

-After that you need to set the select GPIO on _server.js_.
+After that you need to set the selected GPIO in the _server.js_ file.

-Example with _Raspberry Model B+_ and previews connection:
+Example with _Raspberry Model B+_ and connections preview:

 ```javascript
 // Set GPIO number